intel/SGXDataCenterAttestationPrimitives/SampleCode/QuoteVerificationSample/README.md

 *Please refer to [SGX DCAP Windows installation guide](https://software.intel.com/en-us/sgx/sdk) to install above dependencies*<br/>
 *Note that you need to sign in IDZ first, then download & extract product "Intel(R) Software Guard Extensions Data Center Attestation Primitives"*
+*Note that If you don’t have your own Quote Provider library and would like to use the default Quote Provider library provided by Intel, you need copy dcap_quoteprov.dll and sgx_default_qcnl_wrapper.dll to Windows system directory

 ## Prepare quote file `quote.dat`
 You need to follow [QuoteGenerationSample](../QuoteGenerationSample) to generate an ECDSA quote with certification data of type 5.

 ## Build and run QuoteVerificationSample to verify a given quote
 1. Open VS solution QuoteVerificationSample.sln, butil with `Debug/Release | x64` configuration.
 Note that Release mode need to sign ISV enclave with your own key.
+If you are using the default Quote Provider library provided by Intel, you can enable logging by setting The SGX_QPL_LOGGING in `App`->`Configuration Properties` -> `C/C++` -> `Preprocessor` will be set to 1 by default, enabling error level logging for for QCNL&QPL.
+SGX_QPL_LOGGING can be set to 2 for info log level, 0 for no QCNL&QPL log.
 2. Run App.exe
 ```
 > App.exe -quote </path/to/quote.dat [default=..\..\..\QuoteGenerationSample\x64\Debug\quote.dat]>